gabeobrien/newrelic-kakfa-playground/doc/how-it-works-the-build.md

 Copy the file named `terraform.tfvars.sample` to `terraform.tfvars`.
 Terraform will read this file and set any variables it contains, overriding any provided defaults.
 Open the file and replace the sample values with your own.
 At minimun, you need to provide an AWS region, a New Relic License Key, and the name of the key pair that you'll be using.  **This is also where you can override the default settings for the size and number of nodes in the cluster.**  In fact, you can override any variable that is declared in `variables.tf`.

 By default, Terraform will create all of the resources in your default VPC.
-If you want to use a different VPC, you must create and properly configure it beforehand and override the `vpc_id` variable.
+If you want to use a different VPC, you must create and properly configure one beforehand and override the `vpc_id` variable with the VPC's id.

 ### Step 2: Initialize Terraform
 Within the `terraform/playground` directory, run: